netdata/netdata/docs/guides/monitor/statsd.md

 ## Final touches

 At this point, you have used StatsD to gather metrics for k6, creating a whole new section in your Netdata dashboard in the process.
-Uil can further customize the icon of the particular section, as well as the description for each chart.
+Moreover, you can further customize the icon of the particular section, as well as the description for each chart.

 To edit the section, please follow the Netdata [documentation](https://learn.netdata.cloud/docs/agent/web/gui#customizing-the-local-dashboard).